 If you don’t know what you earned last month, you must figure that out before creating your budget categories.

 The budgeting tool compares your spending in specific categories and lets you see how you’re doing monthly or annually.

 Mint will suggest budgets for you based on your spending, or you can create your own.
 Categorize income and expenses as bi-weekly, monthly, recurring, or one time.

 Budgeting by category makes it easy to see your progress.
 For example, if you’re trying to cut down your grocery bill, you’d pull up your grocery budget to see if you’re on track.

 Mint will also show you how your spending is affecting your savings.
 Are you overspending on dining?
 Can you cut back in that area to free up cash to meet your financial goal?

 1 / 3

 If you’re looking to increase your credit score, this feature will help.
 It’s great for folks who are applying for a loan.
-Your free credit score is powered by TransUnion and shows you:
+TransUnion powers your free credit score and shows you:

 TransUnion notifies you through the app whenever there’s an update.

 Mint has several default categories, so you may not have to do much work.
 However, it’s important to scroll through your transactions to determine their accuracy.